combinatorist/resume/README.md

 - Promoted from Assistant to Supervisor, trained 4 student workers, and increased productivity 2.3x YOY
 ---
 # Volunteer Experience
+## Founder / Convener (Nonprofit, part time)
+(Open Tennessee: Jun 2020 - Nov 2023)
+- Independent non-profit with a few civic and open data projects (now dormant post-pandemic).
+## Interim Executive Director
+(Code for Nashville: May 2019 - February 2023)
+- Led an all-volunteer non-profit doing public interest data and software projects for the city and community
+- Took executive leadership in 2020 to reboot the organization into something more sustainable
+- Volunteered on our IncluCivics.org project and then spent a year as the Community Engagement & Diversity Lead
+- Contributed directly to projects as needed and maintained our website (Jekyll, and Hugo), Twitter profile, etc
 ## Community Outreach & Diversity Lead
 (Code for Nashville: June 2018-April 2019)
 - Helping define the organization's future as well as this new role